 The physical processes associated with radiative transfer, convection, clouds, surface exchange, turbulent mixing, subgrid-scale orographic drag and non-orographic gravity wave drag have a strong impact on the large-scale flow of the atmosphere.
 However, these mechanisms are often active at scales smaller than the resolved scales of the model grid.
 Parametrization schemes are then necessary in order to properly describe the impact of these subgrid-scale mechanisms on the large-scale flow of the atmosphere.
 In other words the ensemble effect of the subgrid-scale processes has to be formulated in terms of the resolved gridscale variables.
 Furthermore, forecast weather parameters, such as two-metre temperature, precipitation and cloud cover, are computed by the physical parametrization part of the model.

-The radiation scheme performs computations of the short-wave and long-wave radiative fluxes using the predicted values of temperature, humidity, cloud, and monthly-mean climatologies for aerosols and the main trace gases (CO2, O3, CH4, N2O, CFCl3 and CF2Cl2).
-The radiation code is based on the Rapid Radiation Transfer Model (RRTM, Mlawer et al. 1997; Iacono et al. 2008).
-Cloud-radiation interactions are taken into account in detail by using the values of cloud fraction and liquid, ice and snow water contents from the cloud scheme using the McICA (Monte Carlo Independent Column Approximation) method (McRad, Morcrette et al. 2008).
-The solution of the radiative transfer equations to obtain the fluxes is computationally very expensive, so depending on the model configuration, full radiation calculations are performed on a reduced (coarser) radiation grid and/or on a reduced time frequency.
-The results are then interpolated back to the original grid.
-However, the short-wave fluxes are updated at every grid point and timestep using values of the solar zenith angle.
+The radiation scheme ecRad (Hogan and Bozzo 2018) performs computations of the short-wave and long-wave radiative fluxes using the predicted values of temperature, humidity, cloud, and monthly-mean climatologies for aerosols and the main trace gases (CO2, O3, CH4, N2O, CFCl3 and CF2Cl2).
+The gas optics part of the code uses the Rapid Radiation Transfer Model for General Circulation Models (RRTMG, Mlawer et al. 1997; Iacono et al. 2008).
+Cloud-radiation interactions are taken into account in detail by using the values of cloud fraction and liquid, ice and snow water contents from the cloud scheme using the Monte Carlo Independent Column Approximation (McICA).
+The solution of the radiative transfer equations to obtain the fluxes is computationally expensive, so depending on the model configuration, full radiation calculations are performed on a reduced (coarser) radiation grid and only every hour.
+The fluxes are then interpolated back to the original grid.
+Approximate updates to the fluxes are performed every model gridpoint and timestep to account for and high resolution structure in surface temperature and albedo, and the variation of solar zenith angle between radiation calls.

 - Iacono, M., Delamere, J., Mlawer, E., Shephard, M., Clough, S. and Collins, W. (2008).
 Radiative forcing by long-lived greenhouse gases: Calculations with the AER radiative transfer models.
 J. Geophys.
 Res., 113D, 13103.